José Julián de Aranguren: Biography

-Lastly, King Ferdinand married his niece Maria Christina of the Two Sicilies in 1829.
-The union produced two daughters, Maria Isabel and Maria Luisa.
-Before Maria Isabel was born, the king had invoked the acceptance of the Salic Law.
-Hence, she was able to precede his father upon his death.
+Finally, King Ferdinand VII married a third niece, Maria Christina of the Two Sicilies, in 1829.
+The union produced two daughters, Maria Isabel and Maria Luisa Fernanda.
+Before Maria Isabel was born, the king had invoked the abrogation of the Salic Law.
+Because of this, she was able to precede his father upon his death.

-Meanwhile, the episcopal consecration for Archbishop Jose Julián de Aranguren was executed at the Augustinian Recollects Church in Intramuros on January 31, 1847.
+The episcopal consecration for Archbishop José Aranguren was executed at the Augustinian Recollects Church in Intramuros on January 31, 1847.
 His principal consecrator was the Bishop of Cebu, Romualdo Jimeno Ballesteros of the Dominican Order.
-His episcopal lineage can be traced as far back to Cardinal Scipione Rebiba, Titular Patriarch of Constantinople consecrated in December 8, 1565.
+His episcopal lineage can be traced back to Cardinal Scipione Rebiba, Titular Patriarch of Constantinople, consecrated on December 8, 1565.

-During his 15 years of tenure, Archbishop Aranguren, in addition to regularly visiting his mission stations and parishes, stood out for the practice of ministry for the poor and the infirm, love for priests, interest in church beautification and improvement, zeal in pastoral visits (he visited almost all the parishes and mission stations of his vast archdiocese twice), reduction and evangelization of infidels, simplification of the archdiocesan administration, and interest in missions in China.
+During his challenging 14 years of tenure, Aranguren, in addition to regularly visiting his mission stations and large parishes, stood out for the practice of ministry for the poor and the infirm, interest in church beautification, evangelization of infidels, simplification of the archdiocesan administration, interest in missions in China, and zeal in pastoral visits.
+He conducted two full pastoral visitations across Luzon, personally travelling by both land and sea to reach isolated missions that had not seen a priest in over 50 years.

-As to his profitable works, Archbishop Aranguren, along with current illustrous businessmen including Antonio de Ayala, founded El Banco Español Filipina de Isabel II (now Bank of the Philippine Islands) the first bank established in both the Philippines and Southeast Asia.
-This pioneering bank that started on August 1, 1851, provided credit to the National Treasury.
-It issued the Philippine Peso Fuerte, a precursor to the current Philippine peso.
+To help stabilise and modernise the country's economy, Aranguren, along with businessmen including Antonio de Ayala, founded the bank, "El Banco Español Filipino de Isabel II" (now Bank of the Philippine Islands), the very first bank established in the Philippines and in Southeast Asia.

+This pioneering bank, which started on August 1, 1851, provided credit to the National Treasury.
+Under Aranguren's guidance, the bank issued the country's first official currency, the Peso Fuerte, a precursor to the current Philippine Peso.
+Nowadays, the bank is headquartered in Makati City with over 1,200 branches nationwide.
+It operates in Hong Kong, Singapore, the UK, the United Arab Emirates, and Japan.

-Along with this bank, Archbishop Aranguren also erected a statue for Queen Isabel II of Spain inside the walls of Intramuros, the Bridge of Queen Isabel II in Imus, Cavite, which is an archbridge made of stone, and in 1856, he led the creation of the province of Isabela in the Philippines, initially called Isabela de Luzon.
+Along with this bank, Aranguren erected a statue for Queen Isabella II of Spain.
+It is located inside the walls of Intramuros.
+He also built the Bridge of Queen Isabella II in Imus, Cavite, a formidable lithic arch bridge.
+In 1856, he led the creation of the province of Isabela in the Philippines.
+The people initially called it "Isabela de Luzon" and later, simply "Isabela".

+Aranguren maintained a closer link with Barasoain, his natal village, throughout his episcopate.
+He financed the reform of their town parochial church.
+The work plan would be presented to the Bishop of Pamplona so he could order Mr Angel Aranguren, the Archbishop's brother, to pay them for the work.

+Nowadays, the house where Fray José Julián de Aranguren was born is currently occupied by the Parish Priest.
+It is called the Parish House and is a stone's throw from the town church.
+It is located at number 1 of the street that bears his name: "Calle Arzobispo Aranguren".